MARPOL (The International Convention for Prevention of Marine Pollution For Ships): The Ultimate Guide

 Related Read: Cruise Ship Sewage Discharges Into The Baltic Sea To Be Banned

-Chapter 6 deals with the Verification of compliance with the provision of this convention providing details of the application and the process for compliance verification under Regulations 15 and 16.
+Chapter 6 deals with verifying compliance with the provisions of this convention, providing details of the application and the process for compliance verification under Regulations 15 and 16.

-Chapter 7 list the important requirement of the international code for ships operating in Polar waters under Regulation 17 and 18.
-Regulation 17 lists down the definition for this annexe, followed by Regulation 18 for the application and requirement for the ships sailing in polar waters.
+Chapter 7 lists the important requirements of the international code for ships operating in polar waters under Regulations 17 and 18.
+Regulation 17 lists the definition for this annexe, followed by Regulation 18, which outlines the application and requirements for ships sailing in polar waters.

 MARPOL Annex V

-This annexe deals with the garbage produced onboard ships, including e-waste and cargo residues and ways to prevent pollution from the same.
-It was enforced on 31 December 1988, having 3 Chapters with 14 Regulations.
+This deals with garbage produced onboard ships, including e-waste and cargo residues, and ways to prevent pollution from them.
+It was enforced on 31 December 1988 and has three Chapters and 14 Regulations.

-Chapter 1 gives general31 December MARPOL ANNEX II and consists of 10 regulations providing the “Definition” of different terminologies used in the chapter under Regulation 1 and explains the “Application” of this chapter in various types of ship Regulation 2.
+Chapter 1 consists of 10 regulations, each providing the “Definition” of different terminologies used in the chapter under Regulation 1 and explaining the “Application” of this chapter in various types of ships in Regulation 2.

 Related Read: ICS Publishes New Edition Of Industry Guidance On Garbage Management Plans